istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 [National Institute of Standards and Technology (NIST)](https://www.nist.gov/).
 Not everyone requires FIPS compliance, but FIPS compliance means meeting all the necessary security requirements established by the U.S. government for protecting sensitive information.
 It is required when working with the federal government.
-To follow the guidelines developed by the US government relating to cybersecurity, many in the private sector voluntarily use these FIPS standards.
+To follow the guidelines developed by the U.S. government relating to cybersecurity, many in the private sector voluntarily use these FIPS standards.

-To illustrate the above secure application requirements (identity, confidentiality and integrity), let’s use the `frontend` application calls the `checkout` application.
+To illustrate the above secure application requirements (identity, confidentiality and integrity), let’s use the example that the `frontend` application calls the `checkout` application.
 Remember, you can think of **ID** in the diagram as any kind of identity document such as a government issued passport, photo identifier:

 {{< image width="100%"